5.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 For the Purpose of this Protocol

 Not Independently Mobile (NIM): is an infant who is not yet crawling, bottom shuffling, or cruising.
-It includes all infants under 6 months.
+Particular attention should be given to the risks in those children who are unable to roll over.
+It includes all infants less than 6 months.

 This Multi-agency protocol has been developed for all professionals, outlining the following:

-In the light of the NICE guideline, recurrent themes in Serious Case Reviews and the research base outlined in section 3.1 this protocol is necessarily directive.
-While it recognises that professional judgement and responsibility have to be exercised at all times, it errs on the side of safety by requiring that all infants with bruising who are Not Independently Mobile must be referred in to Children's Services and for a Paediatric opinion.
+In the light of the NICE guideline, recurrent themes in Child Safeguarding Practice Reviews (local and national) and the research base outlined in section 2 this protocol is necessarily directive.
+While it recognises that professional judgement and responsibility have to be exercised at all times, it errs on the side of safety by requiring that all infants with bruising who are not independently mobile must be referred into children’s services and for a paediatric opinion.